Almond Flour Brownies (Gluten-Free, Dairy-Free)

 In a large mixing bowl or stand mixer, combine the wet ingredients, including maple syrup, almond butter, oil, apple cider vinegar, and vanilla extract.
 With an electric mixer or whisk, mix until well-combined.
 I like to use the whisk attachment with my favorite immersion blender.
 Add the eggs and whisk until the eggs are well incorporated.

 Add the dry ingredients, including cocoa powder, coconut sugar, almond flour, cinnamon, baking soda, baking powder, and salt.
-Whisk until the ingredients are well incorporated, being careful not to overmix.
+If your almond flour feels clumpy, I like to whisk it with the cocoa powder firstβit helps break it up and gives the brownies a smoother texture.
+Whisk until everything is just combined, being careful not to overmix.

 Pour half of the chocolate chips into the brownie batter.